Deep Contrastive Patch-Based Subspace Learning for Camera Image Signal Processing

-Our PS-VAE image editing method in Figure \ref{fig:struct:final} is a single-encoder-multi-decoder VAE.
-For every input image $I_{obs}\in\mathbb{R}^{H\times W\times C}$, we first divide the input image into $D$ by $D$ patches $P_n\in\mathbb{R}^{D\times D \times C}$ with overlap allowed.
-For every $D$ by $D$ patch $P_n$ in the image, we denote its location mask $H_n$ in the original image domain. $P_n$ relates with the observed image with the form $P_n\overset{def}{=} I_{obs}\odot H_n$.
-Even though we cannot probe the magnitude of the artifacts, it can be approximated within patch with a single dominant modeling, namely: Our PS-VAE network is learning from image patches $P_n$ and $I_{gt}\odot H_n$.
-Each batch of image patches is fed into our encoder $q(P_n|\vec{\theta})$, with parameter $\vec{\theta}$.
-The encoder will generate a latent vector $\vec{z}_n$ and a soft-labeling vector $\vec{y}_n$ as the latent subspace indicator of each patch.
+\textit{Overall Pipeline of PSL-AE}: Our proposed PSL-AE is an autoencoder with a single encoder and multiple decoders.
+For every input image $I_{obs}$, we first split the input image into $D$ by $D$ patches $P_n\in\mathbb{R}^{D\times D \times C}$ with overlap allowed.
+For every patch $P_n$ we assign a location mask matrix $H_n$ and denote $P_n\overset{def}{=} I_{obs}\odot H_n$.
+Even though we cannot probe the magnitude of the mixed artifacts, we assume the artifacts within the patch can be approximated with a single dominant denoise decoder: Our PSL-AE network learns to map from image patches $P_n$ to $I_{gt}\odot H_n$.
+Our encoder $q(P_n|\vec{\theta})$, with network parameter $\vec{\theta}$, takes a batch of image patches as the input.
+It will generate a latent vector $\vec{z}_n$ and a soft-labeling vector $\vec{y}_n$ as the latent subspace indicator of each patch.
 Then, based on the latent space clustering result, we set up $k$ decoders $r_i(\vec{z}_n|\vec{\psi}_i), i=1,2\ldots,k,$ with parameter $\vec{\psi}_i$.
 Each patch's latent encoding $\vec{z}_n$ is fed into $y_n$-th decoder based on soft-labeling vector $\vec{y}_n$, i.e. $y_n\overset{def}{=}\arg\max_i~(\vec{y}_n)_i$.
 In our settings, all $k$ decoders have the same architecture, but their parameters are independent.
 These decoders receive different numbers of patches within one batch and are trained simultaneously.
 The output $r_{y_n}(q(P_n|\vec{\theta})|\vec{\psi})$ is the reconstructed block that approximates $I_{gt}\odot H_n$.
-Although in each batch we have imbalanced training data sent to different decoders, and there will be increasing parameters as $k$ goes up.
-Our experiment results demonstrate that the overall scheme is efficient and does not deteriorate the network performance.
+Although we have imbalanced training data in each batch sent to different decoders, and there will be increasing parameters as $k$ goes up, our experiment results demonstrate that the overall scheme is efficient and does not deteriorate the network performance.